Skip to content

 Furnished vs Unfurnished: What to Expect

-As mentioned, the vast majority of Gibraltar studios come furnished.
+The vast majority of Gibraltar studios come furnished.
 A typical furnished studio will include a bed or sofa bed, wardrobe, small sofa or seating area, dining table if space allows, basic kitchen equipment, and sometimes a washing machine.
 What furnished means exactly varies by landlord, so always ask for a full inventory before signing.

-If you prefer an unfurnished studio, you will typically pay slightly less per month, though the saving rarely justifies the cost of buying furniture for a small space.
+If you prefer an unfurnished studio, you will typically pay slightly less per month, though the saving rarely justifies the cost of buying furniture for a compact space.
 Unfurnished studios tend to appear in older developments where landlords have held properties for years and have either removed old furniture or never provided it.

 Finding Studios Before They Are Listed